 Before beginning employment, any person who will be a mandated reporter by virtue of his/her position shall sign a statement indicating that he/she has knowledge of the reporting obligations under Penal Code 11166 and will comply with those provisions.
-The signed statement shall be retained by the Superintendent Chief Learning Officer or designee.
+The Superintendent Chief Learning Officer or designee shall retain the signed statement.
 (Penal Code 11166.5)